Colusa working to update cannabis ordinance

 “We needed a full update,” said Councilmember Daniel Vaca.
 “Not just on the existing ordinance, but also reviewing the retail storefront license type too.
 It’s important that we look at the full picture.
 I’ve gotten numerous calls on this which tells me that it’s worthy of being revisited.”

 Any changes made to an ordinance must first go through a review process, which the Colusa Planning Commission began on Sept.
 22 with the first review.
-A second review is planned to take place Wednesday at City Hall, 425 Webster St., Colusa, starting at 6 p.m.
+A second review is planned to take place today (Wednesday) at City Hall, 425 Webster Street, Colusa, starting at 6 p.m.
 This meeting will also be accessible via Zoom by visiting https://us06web.zoom.us/j/84259158798.

-“Afterwards, the Planning Commission will make a recommendation regarding whether or not to include the storefront retail/dispensary license type into the updated city ordinance,” the release said.
+“Afterwards, the Planning Commission will make a recommendation regarding whether or not to include the storefront retail/dispensary license type into the updated city ordinance,” read the release.

+Once the Planning Commission makes their recommendations, the city council will begin a review of the ordinance as well.

 “We are in the information gathering stage and this is an issue that people are passionate about,” said Cain.
 “As always, we strive for transparent outreach and offer multiple opportunities for people to participate.
 I would encourage people to get involved by coming to a meeting, sharing their opinion privately with a council member or taking our survey.”